ahmed8faysal/ufa-coming-soon/README.md

-# ufa-coming-soon
+# Ujjibon Future Academy - Launching Page
-Ujjibon Future Academy - Launching Page
+This repository contains the source code for the fancy and professional "Coming Soon" page for Ujjibon Future Academy.
+The page is designed to build excitement and capture early interest for a new skill-building academy targeting teenagers in Bangladesh.